Feltaz/Tutorials/Snort_tutorial/Snort_docs.md

 Sfportscan detect a wide variety of scan types so we need to specify which type of scan  we need to "catch" with our preprocessor rule.

-here as an example of a preproc rule:
+here is an example of a preproc rule:
 ```
 alert ( msg:"port scan happend";sid:1;gid:122;rev: 1; metadata: rule-type preproc;classtype: network-scan;)
 ```